Forster, New South Wales

 Forster (/ˈfɒstər/ FOST-ər) is a coastal town in the Mid North Coast region of New South Wales, on country of the Worimi People, Australia, in the Mid-Coast Council LGA, about 308 km north-north-east of Sydney.
 It is immediately adjacent to its twin, Tuncurry, which is the smaller of the two towns.
-Forster is known for its stunning waters and Manning Valley beauty.
+Forster is known for its beaches, scenic waterways, and natural beauty, including Wallis Lake and the surrounding Great Lakes region.

 History

 Forster is named after William Forster, who also was the 4th Premier of New South Wales and who later served as Agent-General in London.

 The first post office in Forster opened on 1 October 1872, with John Wyllie Breckenridge as postmaster at a salary of £10 a year.

 The area was well known in the early days for its timber cutting and sawmills.
 Timber was collected from the lakes and rivers by the logpunts (droghers).

 A bridge over the Coolongolook River that marks the entrance to Wallis Lake was built in 1959 linking Forster and Tuncurry and replacing the punt service that had operated since 1890.